Here's Where to Get Free Coffee on National Coffee Day

 Tectonic Coffee

-Purchase any 12-ounce box of Tectonic Coffee and get a free six-ounce sample of La Tanairi Lot 299, a direct-trade roast grown in Honduras that has notes of cherry, plum and bergamot.
+Purchase any 12-ounce box of Tectonic Coffee and get a free 6-ounce sample of La Tanairi Lot 299, a direct-trade roast grown in Honduras that has notes of cherry, plum and bergamot.

-"Its semi-anaerobic process adds unique complexity that we're keen for coffee aficionados to experience," Tectonic founder Deaton Pigot said in a release.
+"Its semi-anaerobic process adds unique complexity that we're keen for coffee aficionados to experience," Tectonic founder Deaton Pigot said in a statement.

 The brand is also gearing up to open its first cafe this winter in West Hollywood.